ESPN Could Face Major Legal Mess For Falsely Reporting College Baseball Player Took PEDs

 This “reporting” goes beyond the common practice at ESPN of baselessly declaring that millionaire athletes and coaches are beneficiaries of white privilege.
 This time, ESPN defamed a 23-year-old collegiate athlete by citing unverified reports on-air.

-“All time screw up by ESPN,” Clay Travis tweeted of the situation.
-“This could be a monster legal [matter] for ESPN,” he says in a follow-up tweet.
+"All time screw up by ESPN," Clay Travis tweeted of the situation.
+"This could be a monster legal for ESPN," he says in a follow-up tweet.

 The scale of this mess-up could turn out unprecedented in sports media.
 The most obvious case study to reference is a settlement for defamation between the Washington Post and former Covington Catholic High School student Nicholas Sandmann.
 Sandmann sued the Post after it grossly misreported the context of his exchange with an elder Native American who harassed him.